mre/rust-cli-workshop/README.md

 Now Open `src/main.rs` and hack away!

-Go through the tasks in the `PHP` folder and try to write your version in Rust.
+Go through the tasks in the `php` folder and try to write your version in Rust.